chinacomx/translations/content/_index.md

     - 泥鳅看瓜 (1974) is a wartime adventure showcasing the bravery of children; [read it in English here](https://chinacomx.github.io/translations/niqiu/);

+    - 无声的战斗 (1976) is a story of a young boy in the PRC helping prevent espionage and sabotage; [read it in English here](https://chinacomx.github.io/translations/wushengdezhandou/);

 3. Transcultural socialist journeys:

     - 表 (1980) is a beloved Soviet children's story adapted for a Chinese audience; [read it in English here](https://chinacomx.github.io/translations/biao/).